 It’s time to show you the table centerpieces for my daughter’s wedding.
 Her rustic theme fit great with our taste & budget.
 I read a wise article that said the best decorations are already in your home because those are the things you love.
 Deciding that all the tables don’t have to match makes that easier & gives the room more personality.
 First up is wine bottles with chalkboard paint.
 Just a painted bottle isn’t quite custom enough for our liking, so I wanted to add a personalized touch.
 We wrapped some jute around the top of the bottle & hung a faux inlaid wood tag from the bow.
 It’s the wood tag we are going to work on today.

-- Adhesive backed wood paper (2 colors) — I had some of the wood paper lying around, but Silhouette America sells it as well (see here).
+- Adhesive backed wood paper (2 colors) — I had some of the wood paper on hand, but Silhouette America sells it as well here.
+Or if you need a larger size, this is the brand I used.

 - Chipboard tag — I had one in my stash already, but you can certainly cut one with your machine.
 If you are using Silhouette brand chipboard you may want to test stacking and gluing several pieces together.
 It’s a bit thin and we want the tag to have good body.
 You could instead use a wood tag so it looks like solid wood.
 Or you could put the wood paper on both front and back of your piece of chipboard.

-- PixScan© mat (optional) – I’m actually doing this project as a way to show you a way to use your PixScan© mat that you may not have thought of, but you don’t have to have one for this design.
+- PixScan mat (optional) – I’m actually doing this project as a way to show you a way to use your PixScan mat that you may not have thought of, but you don’t have to have one for this design.
 You’ll see instructions for making your own tag without this special mat.
+If you do use one, make sure you get the correct one for your machine.

 I want the wood pieces to fit exactly on my tag.
 You could trace, but if you use the drawing tools you get crisper shapes.
 First, I draw a rounded rectangle.
 (If after you draw a shape your software just keeps on drawing them, click here to find out how to change that).
 Don’t worry if it isn’t perfect – we’re going to tweak it in the next step.